It is that time of year. Fall, pumpkins, costumes, and….of course, candy!

 Luther had no intention of starting a reformation or separating from the Roman Church.
 His intent was to create a conversation.
-Posting on the doors of the church was a common means to create a dialogue.
-In the sovereignty of God it did indeed create a dialogue of epic proportions.
+Posting on the doors of the castle was a common means to create a dialogue.
+In the sovereignty of God, it did indeed create a dialogue of epic proportions.
 The Reformation was birthed and the restoration of the gospel we now enjoy was renewed.

 It was out of the Reformation we now enjoy the 5 Solas of the Reformation.

 Solus Christus or Solo Christo (“In Christ alone” or “through Christ alone”)

 Happy Reformation Day!